yiruigao98/SI507-Final-Project/README.md

 Execute **csv2db.py** and **review2db.py** will end up with a database with two tables, laptops and reviews, as **laptops.db**.
 The SKU parameter in the laptops table remains a foreign key with the reviews table.

-The major py file, **interaction.py** procides three major options for users to see the data they filter up.
+The major py file, **interaction.py** provides three major options for users to see the data they filter up.
 One is to show the data directly in the console, another option is to use plotly to form visualizations in a webpage, the last one is to use Flask and generate webpages.
 There are several help documents and you will be able to see them all as you execute **interaction.py**.

 To be specific, if you choose the Flask option to view the data, you will need to use **interaction.py** to generate csv files that form the filtered data.
-Then you need to run **source Laptops/Scripts/activate** and **python app.py** to show the html information on webpages.
+I have created a virtual environment named as laptops.
+What you need to fo is to run **source laptops/Scripts/activate** and **python app.py** to show the html information on webpages.
 The templates serve for different webpages at different cases.

 Additionally, file **proj_test.py** is a unit test file for checking the correctness of the database.